 Tip #4: Take Your Time

 Although faux fur yarn is INCREDIBLY forgiving, you still want your project to come out looking amazing so take your time.
-You’ll build up speed (and confidence) the more you use faux fur yarn so take your time.
+You’ll build up speed (and confidence) the more you crochet with faux fur yarn so take your time.

 When I’m working with faux fur yarn, I count the stitches in my head as I’m crocheting.
 This is where taking your time comes in to play.
 You can get frustrated if you keep having to go back and feel your stitches to make sure your count is correct.
 Counting as you go will actually help speed up the process.